sudhakarau1/tkgops/README.md

-# Gitlab CI for Tanzu Kubernetes clusters on VSphere 7 with Kubernetes
+# Gitlab CI for VMware Tanzu Kubernetes clusters on VSphere 7 with Kubernetes

-Show using Gitlab CI to CRUD Tanzu Kubernetes clusters on vSphere with Kubernetes.
+Show using Gitlab CI to CRUD VMware Tanzu Kubernetes clusters on vSphere with Kubernetes.
 Kept relatively simple using nothing fancy: `Bash , ssh, curl.
 Helm, Kubectl, jq/yq, velero, TMC cli and nsenter` so the job scripts can be used elsewhere.

 ## The pipeline
 ![tkgopspipeline](screenshots/tkgops-pipeline.PNG)